meveo-org/mv-graph/README.md

 ### Drag
 #### Node
 Move the node
-If multiple node are selected, all node are moving
+If multiple node are selected, all nodes are moving

 ---
 ### Ctrl + click drag